 American soul singer Danielle Ponder is both empowering and a powerhouse.
 In 2018, after five years as a public defender, she made the gutsy decision to quit and pursue her No.1 passion — music.
-Before receiving her Juris Doctorate, the Rochester, New York native performed for a decade in soul band Black August, releasing an album, toured Europe as a solo artist three times, and opened for John Legend, The Roots, George Clinton and St. Paul and the Broken Bones, but now she’s going full-force with music and has the undeniable star-power to do so.
+Before receiving her Juris Doctorate, the Rochester, New York native performed for a decade in soul band Black August, releasing an album, toured Europe as a solo artist three times, and share the bill with John Legend, The Roots, George Clinton and St. Paul and the Broken Bones, but now she’s going full-force with music and has the undeniable star-power to do so.

 “My mom always said, ‘You gotta know that you know that you know,’”says Danielle of leaving law.

 Blessed with a booming effortless voice that hits you right-there, she has the kind of presence that commands attention, as she did all those times in court.
 “The courtroom is a stage,” she reflects.
 “In the court room, your goal is to tell your client’s story in a way that elicits empathy from the judge or jury; a good songwriter is trying to do the same thing, get the audience to feel and connect.”

 “I feel as an artist you have to be comfortable with writing about all aspects of your life and giving the world a three-dimensional view,” Danielle says.

 NPR certainly got that truth.
 After seeing her tiny desk entry for “Poor Man’s Pain,” and the description of the song, Elle Mannion wrote, “Ponder shares this message with a demanding presence and a sound that serves as the perfect voice of a movement: anthemic while compassionate; soulful while bold and strong.
 She reverberates with a goose bump-inducing passion, building to the song's final wail for freedom.”